marko-604/Mini-Game-Hub/README.md

 - Improving UI design with custom graphics.
 - Expanding the game library.

-## License

-This project is licensed under the MIT License.

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss the proposed modifications.

 ## Contact

 For any questions or suggestions, feel free to reach out via GitHub issues.

 ---

-Enjoy gaming with **Mini-Game Hub**! 🎮